Patrick Racing: Second stint

-As planned, Ganassi split off to form his own team in 1990 (Chip Ganassi Racing).
-Pat Patrick took over the upstart Alfa Romeo Indy car project previously run by Alex Morales Motorsports.
-Roberto Guerrero signed on as primary driver with Al Unser Sr. driving a second car at the Indy 500 and the Michigan 500.

-The new Patrick Racing team landed sponsorship from Miller.
+Almost immediately after splitting with Ganassi, Pat Patrick announced he was taking over the upstart Alfa Romeo Indy car project previously run by Alex Morales Motorsports.
+Roberto Guerrero signed on as primary driver with Al Unser Sr. scheduled to drive a second car at the Indianapolis 500 and the Michigan 500.
+The new Patrick Racing team landed primary sponsorship from Miller Genuine Draft.
 It was effectively another "trade" between Penske and Patrick, as Miller (previously with Penske) and Marlboro (now over at Penske) were owned by the same parent company, Phillip Morris.
-The services of Al Unser Sr. were also effectively a trade between the two outfits.
+The services of Al Unser Sr. were yet another "trade" between the two outfits, as Unser had driven for Penske from 1983 to 1989.
 Guerrero, meanwhile, had been with Alex Morales Motorsports running the Alfa Romeo on a part-time schedule in 1989.
+Patrick moved into the shop formerly occupied by Morales in early 1990.

-The team saw little on-track success, and even less success in the engine development.
+The team saw little on-track success, and even less in terms of engine development.
 This despite a significant investment by Alfa Romeo, and the retention of key crew members including Jim McGee and Mo Nunn.
-Al Unser had to sit out the Michigan 500 after he wrecked in practice, suffering a fractured leg.
-Unser then quit the team.
+Like they had done for the Porsche Indy car team, March constructed a chassis specifically for the Alfa Romeo, the 90CA.
+By the halfway point of the season, however, Patrick dropped the uncompetitive March and switched to the Lola.
+Al Unser had to sit out the Michigan 500 after he wrecked in practice.
+He suffered a broken collarbone and a fractured right leg, then subsequently quit the team.
+Guerrero managed three top tens and placed 16th in points.

 For 1991, Danny Sullivan took over as primary driver (also another former Penske driver), and the team continued to fail miserably.
 Guerrero stayed on as a second driver for the Indy 500 and other selected races.
 That year, Guerrero would be involved in a controversial crash at Indianapolis with Kevin Cogan.
 By the end of the 1991 CART season, Patrick was in financial and legal trouble.
-Rumors surfaced that the Patrick team had shipped one of the Ilmor Chevrolet V-8 engines over to the Alfa-Romeo engine developers in Italy, who in turn, tore the engine down to examine it and allegedly stole design ideas.
+Rumors surfaced that the Patrick team had shipped one of the Ilmor Chevrolet V-8 engines over to the Alfa Romeo engine developers in Italy, who in turn, tore the engine down to examine it and allegedly stole design ideas.
 It was returned in pieces and infuriated Ilmor officials.

 At the conclusion of the 1991 season, Danny Sullivan left the team, and was replaced by Bobby Rahal.
 Sullivan went to Rahal's old seat at Galles-Kraco Racing.
-Patrick's contractual obligations with Alfa-Romeo had ended, so the team attempted to re-sign with Ilmor, or possibly acquire older Ilmor engines from Newman/Haas.
+Patrick's contractual obligations with Alfa Romeo had ended, so the team attempted to re-sign with Ilmor, or possibly acquire older Ilmor engines from Newman/Haas.
 Due to the possible fraudulent actions by Patrick against Ilmor, the team was refused an Ilmor Chevrolet engine lease, despite inking the popular Rahal.
 Facing a decidedly uncompetitive powerplant situation for 1992, and escalating legal problems, in December 1991, Patrick sold the team outright to Bobby Rahal and his partner Carl Hogan.
 They formed Rahal-Hogan Racing, which is now known as Rahal Letterman Lanigan Racing.